Heat 2: Planned film adaptation

-Prior to the novel's publication, Mann stated his intention to turn the project into a film.
+Prior to the novel's publication, Mann stated his intention to adapt it into a film.
 In a December 2019 interview, Mann revealed he had casting ideas for who would play Neil and Vincent in Heat 2.

-It was formally announced in spring 2023 that Mann would write and direct an adaptation of Heat 2 for Warner Bros., with Adam Driver in talks to portray the young McCauley.
-Several months later, Mann confirmed Heat 2 would be his next film and that he had spoken to Driver about the McCauley role.
-Further casting rumors included Al Pacino returning as Vincent Hanna, Austin Butler portraying Chris Shiherlis, and Ana de Armas portraying Elisa.
+It was formally announced in April 2023 that Mann would write and direct an adaptation of Heat 2 for Warner Bros., with Adam Driver in talks to portray the young Neil.
+Several months later, Mann confirmed Heat 2 would be his next film and that he had spoken to Driver about playing Neil.
+Further casting rumors included Al Pacino returning as Vincent, Austin Butler portraying Chris, and Ana de Armas portraying Elisa.
 Actors Jeremy Allen White and Channing Tatum were also reported to be actively pursuing roles in the film.
 During press for Ferrari and The Bikeriders respectively, Driver and Butler declined comment on their participation in Heat 2.

 While acknowledging the novel's length and scope would be well suited for a two-part streaming service presentation, Mann expressed desire to make a single, large scale theatrical release.
 Mann explained his primary challenge for the screenplay was finding a way to distill the novel's myriad threads into a single motion picture.
 Due to the novel taking place over many years, Mann said he would employ a combination of CGI and makeup on various actors but eschew de-aging techniques like those used in The Irishman.
 At a screening of Heat, Mann revealed he was considering shooting Heat 2 on celluloid, which would mark his first shot-on-film project since 2001's Ali.
 (Note: Although his next few films were shot in part on film, Ali was Mann's last film shot almost entirely in the medium.)
 Mann also began seeking permission to film on location in Ciudad del Este, where portions of Miami Vice were filmed.
 Mann had also planned on shooting a large-scale shootout in Ciudad del Este for Miami Vice's ending, but this was scrapped due to co-star Jamie Foxx abandoning the production after nearby street violence made the actor too anxious to continue shooting in Paraguay.

 In January 2024, Mann shared his goal of shooting Heat 2 for a 2025 release, which would mark the 30th anniversary of the first film.
 In July, Mann said his aim was to begin filming by the end of 2024 or the beginning of 2025.
 When asked about the casting of Butler and Driver, Mann stated "I can't talk about that."
 In August, Mann explained that he was writing the screenplay seven days a week and that the film would at least match the scope of the original.
-Mann further updated that Heat 2 would shoot on location in Paraguay, Mexicali, Chicago, LA and Batam.
+Mann further updated that Heat 2 would shoot on location in Paraguay, Mexicali, Chicago, Los Angeles and Batam.